 David and Goliath

-Now the Philistines gathered their armies for battle...
-The Philistines stood on the mountain on the one side, and Israel stood on the mountain on the other side, with a valley between them.
-And there came out from the camp of the Philistines a champion named Goliath, of Gath, whose height was six cubits and a span.
-He had a helmet of bronze on his head, and he was armed with a coat of mail; the weight of the coat was five thousand shekels of bronze.
-He had greaves of bronze on his legs and a javelin of bronze slung between his shoulders.
-The shaft of his spear was like a weaver's beam, and his spear's head weighed six hundred shekels of iron; and his shield-bearer went before him.
-He stood and shouted to the ranks of Israel, "Why have you come out to draw up for battle?
+1 Now the Philistines gathered their armies for battle; they were gathered at Socoh, which belongs to Judah, and encamped between Socoh and Azekah, in Ephes-dammim.
+2 Saul and the Israelites gathered and encamped in the valley of Elah, and formed ranks against the Philistines.
+3 The Philistines stood on the mountain on the one side, and Israel stood on the mountain on the other side, with a valley between them.
+4 And there came out from the camp of the Philistines a champion named Goliath, of Gath, whose height was six cubits and a span.
+5 He had a helmet of bronze on his head, and he was armed with a coat of mail; the weight of the coat was five thousand shekels of bronze.
+6 He had greaves of bronze on his legs and a javelin of bronze slung between his shoulders.
+7 The shaft of his spear was like a weaver's beam, and his spear's head weighed six hundred shekels of iron; and his shield-bearer went before him.
+8 He stood and shouted to the ranks of Israel, "Why have you come out to draw up for battle?
 Am I not a Philistine, and are you not servants of Saul?
 Choose a man for yourselves, and let him come down to me.
-If he is able to fight with me and kill me, then we will be your servants; but if I prevail against him and kill him, then you shall be our servants and serve us."
-And the Philistine said, "Today I defy the ranks of Israel!
-Give me a man, that we may fight together."
-When Saul and all Israel heard these words of the Philistine, they were dismayed and greatly afraid.
+9 If he is able to fight with me and kill me, then we will be your servants; but if I prevail against him and kill him, then you shall be our servants and serve us"...

-The Philistine came on and drew near to David, with his shield-bearer in front of him.
-When the Philistine looked and saw David, he disdained him, for he was only a youth, ruddy and handsome in appearance.
-The Philistine said to David, "Am I a dog, that you come to me with sticks?"
+40 Then he took his staff in his hand, and chose five smooth stones from the wadi, and put them in his shepherd's bag, in the pouch; his sling was in his hand, and he drew near to the Philistine.
+41 The Philistine came on and drew near to David, with his shield-bearer in front of him.
+42 When the Philistine looked and saw David, he disdained him, for he was only a youth, ruddy and handsome in appearance.
+43 The Philistine said to David, "Am I a dog, that you come to me with sticks?"
 And the Philistine cursed David by his gods.
-The Philistine said to David, "Come to me, and I will give your flesh to the birds of the air and to the wild animals of the field."
-But David said to the Philistine, "You come to me with sword and spear and javelin; but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied.
-This very day the Lord will deliver you into my hand, and I will strike you down and cut off your head; and I will give the dead bodies of the Philistine army this very day to the birds of the air and to the wild animals of the earth, so that all the earth may know that there is a God in Israel, and that all this assembly may know that the Lord does not save by sword and spear; for the battle is the Lord's and he will give you into our hand."
+44 The Philistine said to David, "Come to me, and I will give your flesh to the birds of the air and to the wild animals of the field."
+45 But David said to the Philistine, "You come to me with sword and spear and javelin; but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied.
+46 This very day the Lord will deliver you into my hand, and I will strike you down and cut off your head; and I will give the dead bodies of the Philistine army this very day to the birds of the air and to the wild animals of the earth, so that all the earth may know that there is a God in Israel, 47 and that all this assembly may know that the Lord does not save by sword and spear; for the battle is the Lord's and he will give you into our hand."